openshift/rosa/docs/moactl_logs.md

 ## moactl logs

-Show installation logs for a cluster
+Show installation or uninstallation logs for a cluster

 ### Synopsis

-Show installation logs for a cluster
+Show installation or uninstallation logs for a cluster

 ### Options